sorskoot/sorskoot-website/content/post/old/2017-06-02-the-pwa-resource-list.md

   - Modern Web
   - Progressive web apps
 ---
 Recently I started getting asked more and more about the development of _Progressive Web Apps_.
 After the basic explanation about what they are I usually point to various places on the web.
-So, I decided to create this list of resources to have them available for everyone&#8230;
+So, I decided to create this list of resources to have them available for everyone.

 ## Resources